louishobson/Checkers/README.md

 # Checkers #

-Experiments into using adversarial search for playing the simple two-player game Checkers (aka English Draughts)
+Experiments into using adversarial search for playing the simple two-player game Checkers (aka English Draughts).

 ## How to use ##

-Simply clone the master branch into a directory accessible from the web to play against the AI
+Simply clone the master branch into a directory accessible from the web to play against the AI.

 ## Rules of checkers ##